mikkokotola/webcodingforbeginners/README.md

 ## Visualizing data

-Our skeleton is starting only missing it's legs.
+Our walking skeleton is only missing its legs.
 Let's attack the last part: visualizing the population time series.

 Here's some good news: visualizing data is very common in web applications, so it has been done before.
 And because coders like to reuse their previous work, people have built ready-to-use high-level tools for creating charts and graphs.
 And many of them are free to use and **open-source** (meaning the source code is available publicly for anyone to read and to contribute to).
 We are going to do our visualizations using [Chart.js](https://www.chartjs.org/).